The Meeting Bot Becomes Corporate Memory

 A serious meeting-bot policy should treat the tool as organizational memory infrastructure, not as a harmless convenience.

-First, capture should be visible.
-Participants should know when a bot, AI feature, transcript, recording, or temporary speech-to-text process is active.
-Visibility should include external meeting assistants that join as participants.
+First, capture should be visible and specific.
+Participants should know when a bot, AI feature, transcript, recording, temporary speech-to-text process, screenshot feature, OCR process, or third-party assistant is active.
+Notice should name the tool and the artifact it creates.

 Second, meeting types need different defaults.
 Routine project meetings, confidential strategy meetings, personnel conversations, legal matters, health discussions, union and labor activity, security incidents, customer calls, board meetings, and public meetings should not share one recording policy.

-Fourth, raw artifacts need retention schedules.
-Audio, transcripts, screenshots, generated summaries, prompt logs, AI notes, tasks, and edited recaps should have explicit retention and deletion rules.
+Sixth, raw and derived artifacts need retention schedules.
+Audio, transcripts, screenshots, generated summaries, prompt logs, AI notes, tasks, edited recaps, email copies, search indexes, and exports should have explicit retention and deletion rules.
 "Keep everything because storage is cheap" is not governance.

-Fifth, secondary use should be limited.
-Meeting AI artifacts should not silently become performance scoring, productivity ranking, sentiment analysis, union-risk monitoring, or behavioral surveillance.
+Seventh, secondary use should be limited.
+Meeting AI artifacts should not silently become performance scoring, productivity ranking, sentiment analysis, emotion inference, union-risk monitoring, or behavioral surveillance.
 If a use is important enough to justify, it is important enough to disclose and govern.

-Sixth, vendors should be contractually legible.
-Organizations need clear terms for training use, subcontractors, data location, access controls, deletion, exports, incident response, audit logs, and what happens when a vendor or subscription changes.
+Eighth, vendors should be contractually legible.
+Organizations need clear terms for training use, subprocessors, third-party model routing, data location, access controls, deletion, exports, incident response, audit logs, retention controls, and what happens when a vendor or subscription changes.

 The meeting bot is a small product with a large institutional meaning.
 It moves model-mediated knowledge into the ordinary ritual by which organizations decide what happened.